David-Haim/concurrencpp/README.md

 A lazy result object represents the result of a deferred lazy task.

-`lazy_result` has the responsibility of both starting the associated lazy task and marshaling its deferred result back to its consumer.
+`lazy_result` has the responsibility of both starting the associated lazy task and passing its deferred result back to its consumer.
-When awaited or resolved, the lazy result suspends the current coroutine and starts the associated lazy task. when the associated task completes, its asynchronous value is marshaled to the caller task, which is then resumed.
+When awaited or resolved, the lazy result suspends the current coroutine and starts the associated lazy task. when the associated task completes, its asynchronous value is passed to the caller task, which is then resumed.

 Sometimes, an API might return a lazy result, but applications need its associated task to run eagerly (without suspending the caller task).
 In this case, lazy tasks can be converted to eager tasks by calling  `run` on its associated lazy result.
 In this case, the associated task will start to run inline, without suspending the caller task.
 The original lazy result is emptied and a valid `result` object that monitors the newly started task will be returned instead.